chadathid/hid-gatsby-starter-netlify-cms/src/pages/ui-shell/index.md

 # **Side Navigation**

 Side Drawer Navigation provides users access to destinations in an interface.
-Side sheets are interface surfaces containing additional content that are attached to the left edge of the screen.
+Side sheets are interface surfaces containing additional content that is attached to the left edge of the screen.

-## **G﻿uidelines**
+## **Guidelines**

-Side drawer navigations provide users quick access to important sections of the interface .
+Side drawer navigations provide users with quick access to important sections of the interface.
 They can either be permanently on-screen or controlled by a navigation menu icon.
 The shell of this system is made up of the header and a left panel.

 Navigation drawers are recommended for:

 * Interface with five or more top-level destinations
-* Interface with two or more levels of navigation hierarchy
+* Interface with two or more levels of the navigation hierarchy
 * Quick navigation between unrelated destinations
 * The left panel does not support three tiers of navigation.
 If you have additional content to display beneath a sub-menu, use tabs within the page.